sierranmorales/sierranmorales.github.io/projects/Find-Supernovae.md

 In order to locate supernovae, we must compare multiple images of the same spot in space, taken at different times.
 We must align and subtract these images, using TweakReg and AstroDrizzle, in order to locate any differences in light, which may indicate a supernova.

-The training data will consist of real aligned and drizzled images with false supernovae planted into them.
+The training data consists of real aligned and drizzled images with false supernovae planted into them.

-So far, this project is still in the phase of collecting and processing training data.
 </p>